9 Legal Clinics Which Offer Free Legal Advice in Singapore

 - South West District: The JTC Summit

 To make an appointment, you can call 6536 0650 or email the Pro Bono Services Office at ProBonoServices@lawsoc.org.sg.
 You should also bring all relevant documents to the session to help the lawyer to best understand and advise on your situation.

 Visit the Law Society website for more information on the Community Legal Clinics.

 2. Open to applicants of all nationalities: Legal Clinic by the Singapore Management University Pro Bono Centre

-Conveniently located in town, the Singapore Management University (SMU) Pro Bono Centre welcomes applicants of all nationalities to its legal clinic.
+Conveniently located in town, the Singapore Management University (SMU) Pro Bono Centre welcomes applicants of all nationalities (including foreigners) to its legal clinic.